-Elver trafficking sting yields more jail sentences, another guilty plea
+Portland elver trafficker caught in sting gets jail, another Mainer pleads guilty

 They enter a juvenile, or elver, stage when they reach the U.S. They swim up river and grow to adulthood in fresh water.
 Harvesters and exporters of American eels can sell elvers to East Asia for more than $2,000 a pound.
 Because of the threat of overfishing, Atlantic Coast states have cooperated to ban elver fishing in all but Maine and South Carolina, which heavily regulate their elver fisheries.

-Led by the US.
-Fish and Wildlife Service, Operation Broken Glass set up a sting operation into the illegal trafficking of elvers.
+Led by the U.S. Fish and Wildlife Service, Operation Broken Glass set up a sting operation into the illegal trafficking of elvers.
 It has resulted in guilty pleas for 19 people that are estimated to have illegally trafficked more than $5.25 million worth of elvers.
 Maine Marine Patrol was one of 20 law enforcement agencies that has helped work on the investigation.

 Penelope Overton can be contacted at 791-6463 or at: